amaggi/waveloc/_sources/tutorial.txt

 ========

 .. warning::
   This tutorial is seriously out of date.
-Am working on updating it before sending the code out for beta-testing.
+Am working on updating it, but it may not be ready before sending the code out for beta-testing.

 Waveloc options
 ===============